dice-project/DICE-Platform/README.md

 		* Root directory: dice
 		* Check synchronize before exporting
 		* Destination directory: $HOME\dice (this folder will include a folder for every platform.
 Also, you can choose Archive file if you want to export it into a ZIP file)
-		* Uncheck "Export source" and "Generate p2 repository"
+		* Uncheck "Export source"
+		* Check "Generate p2 repository"
 		* Check "Export for multiple platforms" and "Allow for binary cycles in target platform"
 		* If you choose "Export for multiple platform", you will choose which platforms you want to export to in the next step
 		* By default, your platform will be chosen, but you can choose others.
 Recommended are these ones: